0-mazooon-0/Pharma-Go/README.md

 These are the functionalities a customer has:

-Searching medicines
+Searching medicines,
-Reviewing the price and description of this medicine Cart to add or remove medicines
+Reviewing the price and description of this medicine, Cart to add or remove medicines,
-Uploading a prescription as a PDF
+Uploading a prescription as a PDF and
 Pay and checkout